PremReddy-585/profile-card/README.md

-# profile-card
+# profile-car
-I'm thrilled to share my latest creation with you all.
+This is my 3rd project.I'm thrilled to share my latest creation with you all.
 This profile card is a perfect blend of HTML and CSS.I have created it with help the of one of the YouTube creator "CodingLab"
 I'm always looking for opportunities to grow and collaborate, so if you have any feedback, questions, or potential projects, feel free to reach out. 🤝